 • Your scanning credentials are used to create tasks on your machines that will run the deployment.

-• Your share credentials are used by the tasks to access files stored in your package shares and referenced in your deployment package, nothing else.
+• Your share credentials are used by the tasks to access files stored in your package shares and referenced in your deployment package.

 • The tasks are run under your system accounts, scanning credentials or currently logged on users, depending on which run mode you choose.